-- IoT hygiene monitoring equipment can help ensure that medical environments are clean and help reduce infection.
+- IoT hygiene-monitoring equipment can help ensure that medical environments are clean and reduce infection.

 - Retail.
 IoT and big data analytics have found extensive use in retail sales and physical store environments:

-- IoT devices can tag every product, enabling automated inventory control, loss prevention and supply chain management -- placing orders based on sales and inventory levels.
+- IoT devices can tag every product, enabling automated inventory control, loss prevention and supply chain management so that retailers can place orders based on sales and inventory levels.